thiagomrvieira/price-hub/README.md

 references to each entity - into the prices table
 - Read the JSON price file in real-time and do not load it into the database.
 This represents a “live pricing” feed.
-- Develop an output for the fun
+- Develop an output for the function that gets the price

+## Stack

+- PHP
+- Laravel
+- MySQL Stored procedures
+- VueJS
+- Tailwind CSS

 ## Setup and Configuration